 The ancestors of the Hickok surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in Huntingdonshire.
 The name could also have been a baptismal name derived as the son of Richard.

 The surname Hickok was first found in Gloucestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Another 286 words (20 lines of text) are included under the topic Early Hickok History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hickok research.
+Another 59 words (4 lines of text) are included under the topic Early Hickok History in all our PDF Extended History products and printed products wherever possible.